2020 World Figure Skating Championships

-The 2020 World Figure Skating Championships were scheduled to be held in Montreal, Quebec, Canada, from March 16 to March 22, 2020.
+The 2020 World Figure Skating Championships were scheduled to be held in Montreal, Quebec, Canada, from 16 to 22 March 2020.
 Figure skaters would have competed for the title of world champion in men's singles, ladies' singles, pairs, and ice dance.
 This would have been the first time that Montreal hosted the World Figure Skating Championships since 1932.
 The competition was supposed to determine the entry quotas for each federation at the 2021 World Championships.

-The competition was cancelled on March 11 due to concerns about the COVID-19 pandemic, with the possibility of being held later in the year, but not within the current season.
+The competition was cancelled on 11 March due to concerns about the COVID-19 pandemic, with the possibility of being held later in the year, but not within the current season.
 It was the second time the event had been cancelled for reasons other than a World War, after the 1961 World Championships were cancelled following the Sabena Flight 548 crash.

-The competition was formally cancelled on April 16, after the International Skating Union (ISU) previously considered rescheduling to later within the year.
+The competition was formally cancelled on 16 April, after the International Skating Union (ISU) previously considered rescheduling to later within the year.
 A year later, Skate Canada successfully bid for the right to host the 2024 World Championships in Montreal in lieu of the cancelled earlier event.